-ICON ComIn - The ICON Community Interface (ComIn version 0.1.0, with ICON version 2024.01-01) Kerstin Hartung^{1,}, Bastian Kern^{1,}, Nils-Arne Dreier3, Jörn Geisbüsch4, Mahnoosh Haghighatnasab4, Patrick Jöckel1, Astrid Kerkweg2, Wilton Jaciel Loch3, Florian Prill4, and Daniel Rieger4 Correspondence: Kerstin Hartung (kerstin.hartung@dlr.de) Abstract.
-In 2021, a team of developers from the Deutscher Wetterdienst (DWD), the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt, DLR), the German Climate Computing Center (Deutsches Klimarechenzentrum, DKRZ) and the Forschungszentrum Jülich (FZJ) started the Icosahedral Nonhydrostatic (ICON) Model Community Interface (ComIn) project: ICON ComIn is a library with multi-language support for connecting third-party modules ('plugins') to the ICON model using the dynamic loader of the operating system.
-ComIn is intended for a wide range of use cases, from the integration of simple diagnostic Python scripts to full chemistry models into ICON.
-ICON ComIn is distributed with the ICON model code under an open source license.
+Abstract.
+In 2021, a team of developers from the Deutscher Wetterdienst (DWD), the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt, DLR), the German Climate Computing Center (Deutsches Klimarechenzentrum, DKRZ), and the Forschungszentrum Jülich (FZJ) started the ICOsahedral Non-hydrostatic (ICON) model system Community Interface (ComIn) project: ICON ComIn is a library with multi-language support for connecting third-party modules ("plugins") to the ICON model using the dynamic loader of the operating system.
+ComIn is intended for a wide range of use cases, from the integration of simple diagnostic Python scripts to chemistry model components into ICON.
+ICON ComIn is distributed with the ICON model code under an open-source license.
 Its application programming interface (API) provides a low barrier for code extensions to ICON and reduces the migration effort in response to new ICON releases.
-ComIn's main design principles are that it is lightweight, interoperable (Fortran, C/C++, Python) and flexible, and required changes in ICON are minimised.
+ComIn's main design principles are that it is lightweight, interoperable (Fortran, C/C++, Python), and flexible, and required changes in ICON are minimised.
 During the development of ComIn the ease of getting started and the experience during plugin development were guiding principles to provide a convenient tool.
 The extensive documentation and a variety of test and example plugins are results of this process.

 This paper motivates the underlying design principles and provides some concrete reasoning for their selection.
 Further, current limitations are discussed and the vision for the future is presented.

-1 Introduction and motivation The overarching motivation for the ICOsahedral Non-hydrostatic model system (ICON) Community Interface (ComIn) is to facilitate the extension of the ICON host model by so-called plugins.
-Plugins can range from individual externalised features, like diagnostics or output functionalities, to full Earth System Model (ESM) components, as ocean or land models.
-ComIn supports scientists in extending ICON for their scientific question and provides access to the ICON data structures, without affecting ICON's operational use for numerical weather prediction (NWP).
-The interface aims to minimise the amount of code changes within the host model ICON when adding an extension and removes the need for users to modify the host model directly.
-ComIn's application programming interface (API) is designed to provide a stable interface, which in turn significantly 1Deutsches Zentrum für Luft- und Raumfahrt, Institut für Physik der Atmosphäre, Oberpfaffenhofen, Germany 2Forschungszentrum Jülich GmbH, Institute of Energy and Climate Research 8, Troposphere, Jülich, Germany 3Deutsches Klimarechenzentrum, Hamburg, Germany 4Deutscher Wetterdienst, Offenbach, Germany ^{}These authors contributed equally to this work.
+1 Introduction and motivation

+The overarching motivation for the ICOsahedral Nonhydrostatic (ICON) model system Community Interface (ComIn) is to facilitate the extension of the ICON host model by so-called plugins.
+Plugins can range from individual externalised features, like diagnostics or output functionalities, to full Earth system model (ESM) components, as ocean, land, or chemistry models.
+ComIn supports scientists in extending ICON for their scientific question and provides access to the ICON data structures without affecting ICON's operational use for numerical weather prediction (NWP).
+The interface aims to minimise the number of code changes within the host model ICON when adding an extension and removes the need for users to modify the host model directly.
+ComIn's application programming interface (API) is designed to provide a stable interface, which in turn significantly reduces the maintenance effort required for plugins when switching to new releases of the host model.
+The inclusion of ComIn in the ICON repository and the codevelopment of ComIn with ICON are relevant factors for this.
+The ComIn API includes multi-language support for Fortran, C/C++, and Python.